Law Foundation brings Top International Speakers to NZ in 2014

 Around 220-240 delegates are expected to attend the conference from bar association member countries.
 Further information and registration details can be found on this web site.

-Design of Capital Gains Tax – two conferences on key issues
+Design of Capital Gains Tax – two events on key issues

 Law Foundation is providing up to $13,000 to bring keynote speakers to these events.